krahd/BatLLM/docs/USER_GUIDE.md

 * **Prompt Augmentation:** Optionally, the game augments the player's prompt with structured game state info (see [Prompt Augmentation](#prompt-augmentation)).
 * **LLM Assignment:**

-  * *Separate LLMs:* Each player’s prompt goes to a different LLM instance (e.g., two Ollama servers on different ports, one per bot).
+  * *Separate LLMs:* The context of each player only their prompt/response cycles and the gamedata.
-  * *Single LLM:* Both prompts are handled by a single LLM (the same model) in each turn, which can be useful for lower resource usage or interesting interactions but may risk cross-talk between the two bots’ instructions.
+  * *Single LLM:* The context is the same for both bots and includes all the prompt/responses of both bots.
+This introduces pontential malicious prompting where players try to disrupt each others prompts with their own.

-**Note:** There are **no** fully autonomous or AI-vs-AI modes.
-BatLLM is strictly human-vs-human; all gameplay decisions are made by human-written prompts, then carried out by LLMs.
-(However, a human player could conceivably write a prompt like *"Play both sides of the battle for me"* and observe what happens, for experimental purposes.)
+**Note:** There are **no** NPC Bots.
+BatLLM is strictly AI mediated human-vs-human gaming. all gameplay decisions are made by human-written prompts, then carried out by LLMs.

 ## Configuration

-BatLLM can be configured via a YAML file (`configs/config.yaml`) or by modifying constants in the code.
+BatLLM can be configured via a YAML file (`configs/config.yaml`).
+Command line parameters will be introduced at some point.

 > [!IMPORTANT]
 > Avoid modifying this file while BatLLM is running.